suchandanreddy/sdwan-apis/Interfaces Stats API.md

 # Example 1

-Interface statistics query to retrieve sum of octets for each interface in a given Service VPN of device with system-ip "1.1.2.1"
+Interface statistics query to retrieve sum of octets for each interface in a given Service VPN of device with system-ip "1.1.2.1" for last 12 hours.

 ## API URL: